MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-configure-absence-manager.md

 4. In the **User's role** tab, select **+Assign roles**.

-5. From the list, select the Absence manager role, and select ok.
+5. From the list, select the Absence manager role, and select **OK**.
 Make sure the user you want to assign with the Absence manager role has also been assigned the Employee role.
 If not, the worker will not be able to use this feature.

-Once you created the Leave hierarchy, you can check how it looks like following these steps:
+6. Once you created the Leave hierarchy, you can check how it looks like following these steps:

     1. In the **Organization Administration** workspace, select **Position hierarchy**.

     2. In the hierarchy type box select **Leave**.

 ## Absence manager workspace

 In the **Employee Self-Service** workspace, select the **Absence manager** tab.
 You will find the absence information about the employees assigned to you in the leave hierarchy.
 In the **Leave and absence** tab, for each employee there are a couple of options.

--   **Time off**, view balances, approved time off, and time off request for the selected employee.
+- **Time off**: View balances, approved time off, and time off requests for the selected employee.
--   **Leave balances**, a list of the balances for the different leave plans for the selected employee.
+- **Leave balances**: A list of the balances for the different leave plans for the selected employee.

 ## Approve time off request
-The absence manager can approve or deny time off request for employees, only if the workflow has been edited to perform this action, review the following documentation to check how to create a leave request workflow.
+The absence manager can approve or deny time off requests for employees, only if the workflow has been edited to perform this action, review the following documentation to check how to create a leave request workflow.
 If needed, the absence manager can also create requests on behalf of the employee.

->[!NOTE]
+> [!NOTE]
->In order to configure the leave request workflow to assign leave request work items to the absence maanger for review, navigate to **Human resource workflows**, select or create the leave request workflow and use the **Associate hierarchy** opton and choose the Leve hierarchy under hierarchy name field.
-Also, please ensure to update the workflow using the workflow designer to choose **Hierarchy** selection option under Assignment type and choose **Configurable hierarchy** under the Hierarchy selection tab.
+> In order to configure the leave request workflow to assign leave request work items to the absence maanger for review, navigate to **Human resource workflows**, select or create the leave request workflow and use the **Associate hierarchy** opton and choose the Leve hierarchy under hierarchy name field.
+Also, be sure to update the workflow using the workflow designer to choose **Hierarchy** selection option under Assignment type and choose **Configurable hierarchy** under the Hierarchy selection tab.

 In The **Employee Self-Service** workspace, select the **Absence manager** tab.